Power Engineering

 A power engineer may be in charge of the maintenance, repair, and operation of all the mechanical systems in a building, industrial power plant, or engine room.
 A chief power engineer may direct the work of assistant power engineers, boiler tenders, turbine operators, air-conditioning and refrigeration operators, and mechanics.
 In a small building or industrial plant, there may be only one power engineer at a time who will be responsible for the entire operation and maintenance of the building or facility.

-Power engineers perform work on the following systems:
+Power Engineers perform work on the following systems:

 • boilers and steam systems